KBIG: "104.3 MYfm"

 KBIG-FM re-introduced American Top 20 with Casey Kasem on February 24, 2008.
 The show aired in the same Sunday morning time slot as prior to the "MY" flip, until Casey retired from the program on July 5, 2009.
 Disco Saturday Night was carried by KBIG-FM for nearly a year after the format change, but after Labor Day in 2008, the show was replaced by 8 Hours Of 80s, which ran until the Spring of 2009.

 In April 2009, Sean Hamilton, long-time afternoon host at WKTU-FM in New York City, joined KBIG-FM as host of its afternoon show.
 Hamilton remained in New York and voicetracked his show for My FM.
 Later, Dave Styles took over Hamilton's slot.

 Dawson McAllister Live was added on Sunday evenings in July 2009.
-"MYfm" is one of the few hot AC stations to carry the show as it is usually found on Top 40/CHR stations and geared toward a teenage and young adult audience.
+KBIG-FM is one of the few hot AC stations to carry the show as it is usually found on Top 40/CHR stations and geared toward a teenage and young adult audience.

-On March 18, 2013, the station dropped the -FM suffix from its call sign, becoming simply KBIG.
+On March 18, 2013, the station dropped the -FM suffix from its call sign, becoming simply "KBIG."

 HD Radio

-On January 23, 2006, KBIG launched HD Radio subchannel KBIG-HD2, branded as "Studio 104", which focused on disco hits.
+On January 23, 2006, KBIG launched HD Radio subchannel KBIG-HD2, branded as "Studio 104", and focused on disco hits.
 The station was programmed by Blake Florence.

-On June 4, 2008 at noon, KBIG-HD2 dropped the all-disco format to introduce an LGBT-oriented HD radio station called Pride Radio from iHeartMedia.
+On June 4, 2008, at noon, KBIG-HD2 dropped the all-disco format to introduce an LGBTQ-oriented HD radio station called Pride Radio from iHeartMedia.
 It plays dance and rhythmic hits.